How To Make General Power of Attorney in the Philippines: A Definitive Guide

 When Should I Draft a General Power of Attorney/Special Power of Attorney?

-For example, even if you gave your agent a GPA, your agent cannot sell or donate the property entrusted under the GPA because selling or donating (or any act of transfer of ownership of the real property) requires a SPA.
+For example, even if you gave your agent a GPA, your agent cannot sell or donate the property entrusted under the GPA because selling or donating (or any act of transfer of ownership of the real property) requires an SPA.

-Several cases had been decided by the Supreme Court, where the sale of real property was invalidated as the agent is only clothed with a GPA instead of SPA.
+Several cases had been decided by the Supreme Court, where the sale of real property was invalidated as the agent is only clothed with a GPA instead of an SPA.

 A GPA is usually given when you want a trusted person to administer or manage your business or property when you cannot attend to it personally for some reason (e.g., you are abroad).